DISCUSSIONS OF JUDICIAL BIAS AND RELEVANT ELEMENTS

 construing the modern definition of “good faith” in Article 1 of the UCC.
 Compare

-NMSA 1978, § 55-1-201(b)(20) (2005) (defining “good faith” as “honesty in fact and the
+NMSC 1978, § 55-1-201(b)(20) (2005) (defining “good faith” as “honesty in fact and the

 1-201(b)(19) (1992) (defining “good faith” as “honesty in fact in the conduct or

-the "Golden Rule of Mortgage Foreclosures," which is that such foreclosures cannot proceed
+transaction concerned”). the Golden Rule of Mortgage Foreclosures," which is that such

 There are good practical reasons for the possession requirement.
 If the maker of the note

-pays a "person not entitled to enforce," he/she is not discharged from liability on the note, and
+pays a person not entitled to enforce, he/she is not discharged from liability on the note, and

 faces the prospect of having to pay the true owner when that person surfaces with proof of